 Symptoms of alcohol poisoning include:

 If you suspect alcohol poisoning, don’t worry that the person may be offended or embarrassed when they sober up.
 Your decision to help may save the person’s life.

-Binge drinking can not only lead to alcohol overdose (poisoning), but also to drunk driving, accidents, poor school performance, risky sexual activity, property damage, illicit drug use, and even death.
+Binge drinking can not only lead to alcohol poisoning, but also to drunk driving, accidents, poor school performance, risky sexual activity, property damage, illicit drug use, and even death.

 Furthermore, studies suggest that heavy drinking in adolescence is strongly associated with heavy drinking in young adult life as well.
 Rather than “growing out” of binge drinking behavior, many young persons “grow into” a pattern of alcohol dependence or abuse.